dystaSatria/Python/Lambda.md

 # Lambda
 #### _small anonymous function._

-A lambda function can take any number of arguments, but can only have one expression.
+A lambda function can take any number of arguments, but can only have one expression..

 ## Syntax